Spirals-Team/librepair-experiments/README.md

 A build can have different states, and as reported in the [official documentation of Travis CI](https://docs.travis-ci.com/user/for-beginners/#breaking-the-build), a build is considered broken when one or more of its jobs complete with a state that is not passed: `errored`, `failed`, or `canceled`.

-In the following table, we reported the number of the collected builds based on their state:
+In the following table, it is reported the number of the collected builds based on their state:

 |                            | failed      | passed      | errored     | canceled  |
 |----------------------------|:-----------:|:-----------:|:-----------:|:---------:|